 Musashi-Itsukaichi, the last stop on the line, is a kind of “gateway” to the lower mountains at the western edge of Tokyo Prefecture.
 From here, buses depart with climbers and tourists.
-But without going that deep into the mountains, there are interesting places along the Itsukaichi Line that are filled with natural beauty.
+But without going that deep into the mountains, there are interesting places along the Itsukaichi Line that has natural beauty.
 The Yokosawairi Zone is one of those places.

-He said, “Well, first of all, Yokosawairi is not a sightseeing facility but a nature preservation area.
+He said, “Well, first of all, this place, the Yokosawairi Zone is not a sightseeing spot but a nature preservation area.
 So there is not a formal entrance gate or something like that.
 There are no admission fees and guides.
 But you can use a toilet and a well.
 Private visitors sometimes come, but basically they casually come and go on their own.”

 “What kind of people use this land, and what kind of activities are they doing?”

 “There are several NPO groups.
 They are engaging in agricultural works or preservation works.
-They sometimes invite students from local elementary or junior high schools and teach them about the ecosystem or rice growing.
-They sometimes offer local residents the opportunities to join their events, like weeding and threshing.
+Students from local elementary or junior high schools sometimes join them to learn about the ecosystem or rice growing.
+The NPO staff sometimes offer local residents the opportunities to join their events, like weeding and threshing.

-Yokosawairi Zone is abundant in living creatures, and observing them is fun.
+The Yokosawairi Zone is abundant in living creatures, and observing them is fun.
 Even mammals like wild bores and raccoon dogs live there, although we seldom encounter them in the daytime.
-But it should be noted that there are also very valuable fauna and flora, including Tokyo salamanders, Japanese fireflies and the Golden Orchid, whose picking is prohibited by ordinance.
-And another thing we should remember is that the zone is also home to poisonous creatures like Japanese pit vipers.
+But I should warn that there are also very valuable fauna and flora, including Tokyo salamanders, Japanese fireflies and the Golden Orchid.
+Picking them is prohibited by ordinance.
+And another thing we should remember is that the Zone is also home to poisonous creatures like Japanese pit vipers.
 So if you go there, I recommend that you will acquire a basic knowledge of snake-bites and their treatment beforehand.